What is an Information Memorandum?

 Attributes of the Information Memorandum (IM)

-Here is a list of several features that should be included in the Information memorandum.
+Here is a list of several features that should be in the Information memorandum.

-- Thorough description of the project, business, its products and service offering;
+- A thorough description of the project, business, its products and service offering;

 - Offering Summary of the sale and structure of the transaction offering;